vgarg25/Memory-Controller-for-a-Multi-Level-Cache/README.md

 ## Testing
 The program entry point is `memory_driver.cpp`.
 Compiled with the command g++ *.cpp -o memory_driver and run with ./memory_driver <inputfile.txt>.
+Print the miss-rate for L1 and L2, and the average access time (AAT) in the terminal.
+(Miss-rate reported only for LW) AAT assumptions: L1 hit time: 1 cycle, Victim cache hit time: 1 cycle, L2 hit time: 8 cycles, Main memory hit time: 100 cycles